wireleap/client/README.md

 from the routing layer. `entropic` relays add additional entropy to the circuit in the routing layer.

-Depending on requirements, `circuit.hops` may be any positive integer, setting the amount of relays used in a circuit.
+Depending on requirements, `broker.circuit.hops` may be any positive integer, setting the amount of relays used in a circuit.
 The amount of hops specified implicitly asserts the relay roles as well.

 Hops | Fronting | Entropic | Backing
 ---- | -------- | -------- | -------